-Temple festivals of Tamil Nadu is laced with several eminent temples all across the state and the religious festivals are followed with all sanctity and devotion.
+Temple festivals of Tamil Nadu is held in September to October and in the post-harvest months of March to June which last three to four days.
+These festivals are not only spiritual events but cultural landmarks as well.
+Tamil Nadu is laced with several eminent temples all across the state and the religious festivals are followed with all sanctity and devotion.
 There are a plenty of holy images and idols of the Gods and Goddesses in the temples, enticing hundreds of visitors throughout the year.